eggheads/eggdrop/doc/sphinx_source/installAndSetup/readme.rst

-    older versions, a list of frequently asked questions, how to set up a crontab, some boring legal stuff, info about the mailing list (a great place to ask questions, and a good place to report bugs, too), some basics about CVS usage, and some channels where you might get help with Eggdrop.
+    older versions, a list of frequently asked questions, how to set up a crontab, some boring legal stuff, info about the mailing list (a great place to ask questions, and a good place to report bugs, too), some basics about git usage, and some channels where you might get help with Eggdrop.

 ------------------
 HOW TO GET EGGDROP